Fay Allen (teacher): Educator and school administrator

 Allen was a music teacher at LAUSD and was described as "intelligent, traveled and experienced" in The Los Angeles Times.

-She was devoted to the students she worked with and wanted to make a larger impact.
+She was devoted to the students she worked with and wanted to make a greater impact.
 In 1937, Allen first ran for a seat on the board and lost.

-However her initial failure was not a deterrent, and she ran for the seat again in 1939, advocating for standardized, revised and modernized school curriculum, public education beyond just high school, and school board member elections according to district.
+Allen was not deterred by her initial failure and ran for the seat again in 1939, advocating for standardized, revised and modernized school curriculum, public education beyond just high school, and school board member elections according to district.
 In her second campaign, she was endorsed by the Federation for Civic Betterment, an organization that was considered radical at the time.
-Despite the media's view on the Federation, however, they helped assure Allen a seat on the board.
-She was elected on May 2 and sworn in on Friday, May 26, 1939 (rather than July 1, when the new term officially began), to complete the unexpired term of her predecessor, Margarete Clark.
+Despite the media's view on the Federation, however, they helped secure Allen a seat on the board; she was elected on May 2 and sworn in on Friday, May 26, 1939 (rather than July 1, when the new term officially began), to complete the unexpired term of her predecessor, Margarete Clark.
 According to the Los Angeles Times, Mrs. Allen was the first African American woman to hold public office in a major American city.

+Allen's campaign manager, Gilbert W. Lindsay, later became the first black member of the Los Angeles City Council.

 During her time on the board, Allen received a significant amount of scrutiny, despite the fact that she had an overwhelming amount of support from organizations such as the Los Angeles Teachers Federation, the L.A.
 Industrial Union Council, and the L.A.
 Democratic Central Committee.
 The controversy surrounding her tenure on the board continued both during and after her term.

+During the 1940 Democratic Party presidential primaries, Allen joined a left-wing slate pledged to lieutenant governor Ellis E. Patterson for president.
+They opposed incumbent Franklin D. Roosevelt on the grounds he was focusing too much on foreign affairs and not enough on domestic unemployment.
+The Patterson slate lost to Roosevelt's by a margin of fifteen to one.

-One of her biggest achievements while serving on the Board was in 1941, during discussions regarding the 1941-42 budget.
-There was a provision in the proprosed budget to charge tuition for individuals attending adult education classes.
+One of Allen's biggest achievements while serving on the Board was in 1941, during discussions regarding the 1941-42 budget.
+There was a provision in the proposed budget to charge tuition for individuals attending adult education classes.
 At first, Mrs. Allen was the only one on the seven member panel who was opposed to the measure.
 However, after students, teachers, and citizens (including members of the Los Angeles County Democratic Central Committee) joined Mrs. Allen in opposition to the tuition fee at a public hearing, the other six board members reversed their support of the proposal.